manabuo/machine-learning-using-tensorflow/logistic_regression.md

 > Note: Currently, TensorFlow community tries to change how variable initialization works and for the time being it is advisable to initialize global variables.
 However, if errors appear during graph's execution, initialize local variables as well.

-After initialization we are left only with training the data set which is achieved by creating a loop.
+After initialization, we are left only with training the data set which is achieved by creating a loop.

 ```python
 for e in range(EPOCHS + 1):